JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-03-euler-001-multiples-of-3-and-5.md

 	CommonMultipleOf(3, 5) are counted twice

-We need remove that from the final result.
+We need substract that from the final result.

+### Code implementation

 So put it in code: